jakesant/jakesant/README.md

 ### Heyo 👋

-I'm Jake Sant
+I'm Jake Sant, full-stack web developer.

-I'm a Bachelor's of Science in Artifical Intelligence graduate from the University of Malta.
+Graduated B.Sc in Artifical Intelligence from the University of Malta.
 I love learning new things no matter what they are, and I'm always looking to expand my knowledge in technology.

 My dissertation was on Multilingual Low-Resource Translation for Indo-European Languages and in it I leveraged pre-trained Transformer models on translating between languages in a low-resource context.